 - Field 3 Date Received by State: Leave Blank - Field 4a Federal Identifier: For new proposals, enter N00014.
 If the application is a renewal or expansion of an existing award, enter the ONR award number.
 Note: There is a space between the code and the first [and between the , and the First Name.
-There is no space between the first [and the last name. - Field 4b Agency Routing Number: Enter 340 [Smith, Anthony] - Note: There is a space between the code (in the example above, the code is represented as 340) and the first [and between the , and the First Name.
-There is no space between the first [and the last name. - o Applicants who fail to provide a Program Officer Code identifier may receive a notice that their proposal is rejected. - Field 4c Previous Grants.gov Tracking ID: If this submission is for a Changed/Corrected Application, enter the Grants.gov tracking number of the previous proposal submission; otherwise, leave blank. - Field 5 Application Information: Email address entered by the grantee on the SF424 application to create the EDA notification profile.
+There is no space between the first [and the last name. - Field 4b Agency Routing Number: Enter the three (3) digit Program Office Code and the Program Officer's name, last name first, in brackets (e.g., 331 [Smith, John]).
+Note: There is a space between the code and the first [and between the , and the First Name.
+There is no space between the first [and the last name. - ➤ Where the Program Office Code only has two digits, add a "0" directly after the Code (e.g., Code 31 would be entered as 310)

+Applicants who fail to provide a Program Officer Code identifier may receive a notice that their proposal is rejected.

+- Field 4c Previous Grants.gov Tracking ID: If this submission is for a Changed/Corrected Application, enter the Grants.gov tracking number of the previous proposal submission; otherwise, leave blank. - Field 5 Application Information: Email address entered by the grantee on the SF424 application to create the EDA notification profile.
 ONR recommends that organizations provide a global business address. - Field 7 Type of Applicant.
-Complete as indicated: If the organization is a Minority Institution, select "Other" and under "Other (Specify)" note that the institution is a Minority Institution (MI).

-- Field 9 Name of Federal Agency: List the Office of Naval Research as the reviewing agency.
-This field is pre-populated in Grants.gov. - Field 11 Descriptive Title of Applicant's Project: List a descriptive title of the proposed effort. - Field 14 Project Director/Principal Investigator: Email address entered by the grantee on the SF424 application to create the EDA notification profile - Field 16 Is Application Subject to Review by State Executive Order 12372 Process?
+Complete as indicated: If the organization is a Minority Institution, select "Other" and under "Other (Specify)" note that the institution is a Minority Institution (MI). - Field 9 Name of Federal Agency: List the Office of Naval Research as the reviewing agency.
+This field is pre-populated in Grants.gov. - Field 11 Descriptive Title of Applicant's Project: Include the ONR White Paper Tracking Number provided to the applicant by ONR. - Field 14 Project Director/Principal Investigator: Email address entered by the grantee on the SF424 application to create the EDA notification profile - Field 16 Is Application Subject to Review by State Executive Order 12372 Process?
 Choose "No".
 Check "Program is Not Covered by Executive Order 12372." - Field 17 Certification: All awards require some form of certifications of compliance with national policy requirements.
 By checking "I Agree" on the SF 424 (R&R) block 17 you agree to abide by the following statement: "By signing this application, I certify (1) to the statements contained in the list of certifications and (2) that the statements herein are true, complete and accurate to the best of my knowledge.
 I also provide the required assurances and agree to comply with any resulting terms if I accept an award.
 I am aware that any false, fictitious, or fraudulent statements or claims may subject me to criminal, civil, or administrative penalties.
 (U.S. code, Title18, Section 1001).
 In addition, the Financial Assistance General Certifications and Representations must be completed in SAM.gov (https://sam.gov/content/home). - Field 19 Authorized Representative: Email address entered by the grantee on the SF424 application to create the EDA notification profile.

-(2) PROJECT/ABSTRACT
+ii.
+PROJECT/ABSTRACT

 The project summary/abstract must identify the research problem and objectives, technical approaches, anticipated outcome of the research, if successful, and impact on DoD capabilities.
-Use only characters available on a standard QWERTY keyboard.
+Use only characters NOFO N0001425SF005 FY26 HBCU MI Program available on a standard QWERTY keyboard.
 Spell out all Greek letters, other non-English letters, and symbols.
 Graphics are not allowed and there is a one page or 4,000-character including spaces limit whichever is less.